andrewrlynch/andrewrlynch.github.io/index.md

 ### Outside of science

 I'm an avid reader of most things - largely science fiction and fantasy.
 I absolutely love all things Tolkien.
 I keep a [reading list here](https://andrewrlynch.github.io/pages/reading-list/) for my own purposes and for anyone interested.
 Getting out in nature has always kept me grounded and [nature/landscape photography](https://andrewrlynch.github.io/pages/photography/) has been a transient hobby throughout my life.

-Cooking has historically provided an avenue for procrastination.
+Similarly, cooking has historically provided an avenue for procrastination.
 I continue this practice to this day.
 I'll leave some [recipes](https://andrewrlynch.github.io/pages/recipes/).

 *Disclaimer: The views and opinions expressed in this blog are mine alone.*
 </div>